vicmrp/webshop/README_DATABASE.md

 The database contains orders table and orders_logs table

 The current state of this project currently uses the following database version: 1.0.0

+Entity models explanation:
+The entity model will represent an entry int the database.